 One way to protect you home against lock snapping is to install an ‘Anti-Snap’ lock.
 So, what are anti snap locks?
 These locks have been designed specifically to stop these kinds of break-ins from happening.
 Manufacturers have designed these locks to snap in a certain place when under attack, by breaking in this designated place, the mechanism cannot be exposed.
 This model can stop a burglar entering your home through lock snapping, but you will need to replace the lock once it’s been snapped.

 There are many different types of Anti-Snap locks on the market, so below we will take you through the main contenders, so you can learn what you need to consider when buying an Anti-Snap lock.

 1. British Standard

-A lock will on get a ‘British Standard’ kite mark, if it has been manufactured in accordance with the criteria set out by the relevant authorities.
-A lot of insurance companies will often specify that a lock needs to be of British Standard to comply with their criteria.
-The British Standard stamp is widely regarded as a sign of high quality and means a lock can be trusted to be secure.
+A lock will only bare the ‘British Standard’ kite mark, once it has met the standards of manufacturing set by the BSI (British Standard Institute).
+It’s not uncommon that most insurance companies will specify that you must only use British Standard Locks to comply with their guidelines.
+The British Standard Kite mark is widely regarded as a sign of high quality and reliability, any lock that bares this mark can be trusted to be secure.